Wayne Chang: Facebook, ConnectU, and Winklevoss lawsuits

 On December 21, 2009, Chang and The i2hub Organization launched a lawsuit against ConnectU and its founders, seeking 50% of the settlement.
 The complaint says, "The Winklevosses and Howard Winklevoss filed [a] patent application, U.S. Patent Application No. 20060212395, on or around March 15, 2005, but did not list Chang as a co-inventor."
 It also states, "Through this litigation, Chang asserts his ownership interest in The Winklevoss Chang Group and ConnectU, including the settlement proceeds."
 Lee Gesmer of the firm Gesmer Updegrove posted the detailed 33-page complaint online.

 On May 13, 2011, it was reported that Judge Peter Lauriat made a ruling against the Winklevosses.
 The Winklevosses had argued that the court lacks jurisdiction because the settlement with Facebook has not been distributed and therefore Chang hasn't suffered any injury.
 Chang alleges that he has received nothing in return for the substantial benefits he provided to ConnectU, including the value of his work, as well as i2hub's users and goodwill."
 Lauriat also wrote that, although Chang's claims to the settlement are "too speculative to confer standing, his claims with respect to an ownership in ConnectU are not.
 They constitute an injury separate and distinct from his possible share of the settlement proceeds.
 The court concludes that Chang has pled sufficient facts to confer standing with respect to his claims against the Winklevoss defendants."
 A settlement was reached where Facebook acquired ConnectU for 1,253,326 shares of Facebook stock and an additional $20 million in cash.

 Fabric

 At Fabric, Chang co-founded and developed a mobile development platform that included a modular, cross-platform development suite with unified SDKs for iOS, Android, JavaScript, and C++.
 Within two years, the platform scaled to 2 billion active devices and served 225,000 developers.

 Films

 Wicked Magic Productions

-In 2017, Wayne Chang teamed up with Paul English (co-founder Kayak, sold to Priceline for ~$2 billion) to start Wicked Magic Productions.
-Their first movie together is Dear Dictator, a film starring Katie Holmes, Michael Caine, Jason Biggs, Seth Green and Odeya Rush.
+In 2017, Wayne Chang teamed up with Paul English (co-founder of Kayak, which was sold to Priceline for ~$2 billion) to start Wicked Magic Productions.
+Their first movie together was Dear Dictator, a film starring Katie Holmes, Michael Caine, Jason Biggs, Seth Green and Odeya Rush.